QUESTION 1. (Actually a whole series of related questions)

 advice page 3 about getting Astra 2, Astra 1 and Hotbird all on one fixed dish.

-It would be possible to control two Sky receiver through the TV eye system is one was a standard
+It would be possible to control several Sky receivers through the TV eye system as the handsets

 Alternatively, one box could be controlled through a TV